 When in need of assistance on the water, wave both arms high in the air, reaching across the head but not crossing.
 A bright flag can also be useful.

 Swimming is only permitted as part of an organised activity approved by Sailing/ Executive Committee.
-This is undertaken by our associate group Nottingham Open Water Swimming (NOWS) at specific times (see website under Club Info)
+This is undertaken by our associate group Nottingham Open Water Swimming (NOWS) - Love Open Water at specific times (see Open water swimming details)